Ensembl/mysql4mirror/README.md

 # TODO

-1. Test running this with singularity if possible
-2. Load missing databases (24-28) to FTP
+1. Load missing databases (24-28) to FTP
-3. Add databases to dblookup.json and publish
+2. Add databases to dblookup.json and publish